create3000/x_ite/docs/_posts/dom-integration.md

 ## Events

 You can add an event listener to any X3D element with the name of the output field you want to listen to.
-If the field has changed an event will occur.
+If the field has changed, an event will occur.

 Events sent from a node are of type CustomEvent and have the following properties: